July 11th is World Benzodiazepine Awareness Day.

 I complained to the doctors who prescribed them that they made me feel sad.
 They made me feel sick and slow.

 “No, your mental illness makes you depressed, not the medications!
-You are sick because you do not take these medications as you are instructed to take them,” they’d insist as they pressed fresh prescriptions into my palm.
+You’re sick because you don’t take these medications as you’re instructed to take them,” they’d insist as they pressed fresh prescriptions into my palm.

 I look back with gratitude to my younger self for my non-compliance, which likely saved me from a prolonged and devastating withdrawal, or even suicide.
 I hated the way the benzos made me feel, so I never took them as prescribed.
 I was the object of many stern lectures from psychiatrists for my refusal to take them on a daily basis.
 Interestingly, the same doctors who lectured me for refusing to take my meds, were the same doctors who failed to caution me about the addictiveness of benzos, or the agony some people experience when trying to withdraw from those medications.